Cost Sharing Basics

 - Lessens the university's exposure to audit findings caused by insufficient or improperly documented cost sharing; and

 - Curtails impacts on ASU's facilities and administrative rates.

-Proposals are generally only impacted when cost sharing is required or where the request for proposal or funding announcement states that cost sharing is a review criterion.
+No. Proposals are generally only impacted when cost sharing is required or where the request for proposal or funding announcement states that cost sharing is a review criterion.
 Some sponsors, such as NSF, have now gone so far as to prohibit cost sharing unless specifically required by a solicitation.

 ARE THERE DIFFERENT TYPES OF COST SHARING?

 Yes – Mandatory and Voluntary.
 Mandatory cost sharing is required by the sponsor either as a stated proposal requirement or as a condition of obtaining an award. .
 A written policy stating the requirement is required in order to categorize the commitment as mandatory cost sharing.
 Voluntary cost sharing represents resources offered when there is no requirement in the sponsor's funding announcement.
 ASU strongly discourages voluntary cost sharing.
 If it is unclear if cost sharing is mandatory, contact the assigned Proposal GCO.

 WHY IS VOLUNTARY COST SHARING DISCOURAGED?